 Spend the Day at the South Bank Parklands

-- Streets Beach, Boat Pool and Aquativity: Hands down one of the best things to do in Brisbane for kids is to take them swimming at the man made beach, rock pools and swimming pool at South Bank.
+- Streets Beach, Boat Pool and Aquativity: Hands down one of the fun things to do in Brisbane with kids is to take them swimming at the man-made beach, rock pools and swimming pool at South Bank.
 There are 3 main areas to swim at South Bank: Streets Beach Brisbane (man-made swimming beach); Boat Pool (lagoon style swimming pool) and Aquativity (water play area surrounded by shallow rock pools).
-All areas are patrolled by life guards and are one of most popular Brisbane tourist attractions.
+All areas are patrolled by lifeguards and are one of most popular Brisbane tourist attractions.
 The lifeguard’s hours change throughout the year, so click here to contact the South Bank Visitor Centre to see when they are patrolling.

-- Riverside Green Playground and Picnic Island Playground: Riverside Green is probably the most popular playground with a stack of interactive equipment for kids of all ages, including a seperate toddler zoned area.
+- Riverside Green Playground and Picnic Island Playground: Riverside Green is probably the most popular playground with a stack of interactive equipment for kids of all ages, including a separate toddler zoned area.
 The playground has giant slides, skywalk, bridges, climbing equipment, giant hamster wheel, spinning wheel and swings.
 Picnic Playground is located in a quieter setting but still has plenty of equipment for the kids including swings, slides, cubby house etc. Either spot is ideal if you’re looking for somewhere in Brisbane for toddlers or school aged kids to run around.

 - Rainforest Walk: Wander the raised wooden walkways through the man-made rainforest.
 The rainforest features tropical and sub-tropical plants, native wildlife and water features.

 - Visit the Nepalese Pagoda: This three story high Pagoda was originally brought to South Bank as part of Expo 88.
-The pagoda took 160 Nepalese families to built over 2 years and features 80 tonnes of hand-carved Nepalese timber.
+The pagoda took 160 Nepalese families to build over 2 years and features 80 tonnes of hand-carved Nepalese timber.